USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 **>>COMMENT>>** Update or remove reference to chapter 7 from old User's document

 The CCTM has multiple configuration options that can be changed to optimize model performance for different applications.
 In addition to selecting the chemical mechanism to model gas-phase chemistry, the user can also select from several different science modules.
-The science configuration options for CCTM are discussed in detail in [Chapter 4](CMAQ_OGD_ch04_science.md) and [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).
+The science configuration options for CCTM are discussed in [Chapter 5](CMAQ_UG_ch05_new_simulation.md).
 The distribution CCTM build script is configured to create a multiprocessor executable for the installation test simulation.
 For multiprocessor applications, CMAQ uses the message passing interface (MPI) to manage communication between processors in a clustered multiprocessor computing environment.
 The location of the MPI include and library files on your Linux system are specified in the config_cmaq.csh script.

 For single-processor (serial) systems, configure the CCTM build script to create a single-processor executable by commenting out the line that activates the variable “ParOpt” of the CCTM build script.
 Use the following commands to compile CCTM: